-- 3. Tap the text field and enter your message. - Tap the Menu key to access messaging options including Add to Contacts, Insert smiley, Add subject, Discard, and Priority. - TIP Tap the Attach icon on the right side of the screen) to attach a file you want to share. - NOTE All functions of the Messaging app will be limited if the LG Messaging app isn't set as the default SMS app.
-To set the default SMS app, open Messaging and tap the Menu key = Settings > Set default message app > Default message app, then choose the desired app. - 5.
-Tap Send (or Send MMS) to send your message. - NOTE The 160-character limit may vary from country to country, depending on the language and how the text message is coded.
+- Tap the text field and enter your message. - Tap the Menu icon to access messaging options including Add to Contacts, Insert smiley, Add subject, Discard, and Priority. - TIP Tap the Attach icon on the right side of the screen) to attach a file you want to share. - 5.
+Tap Send (or Send MMS) to send your message.

+NOTE The 160-character limit may vary from country to country, depending on the language and how the text message is coded.

-- WARNING If you enter multiple recipients to a text message, it's automatically converted into a multimedia message and you'll be charged for each person you send the message to. - If an image, video, or audio file is added to a text message, it's automatically converted into a multimedia message and you're charged accordingly.
+WARNING • If you enter multiple recipients to a text message, it's automatically converted into

+- a multimedia message and you'll be charged for each person you send the message to. - If an image, video, or audio file is added to a text message, it's automatically converted into a multimedia message and you're charged accordingly.